1923 Florida Gators football team: Schedule

-Season summary
+Game summaries

 Week 1: at Army

 In the season's first game, the Gators to the surprise of many held coach John McEwan's Army team scoreless in the first half, but managed to lose the game 20–0 in the second.

 Edgar Garbisch missed two first-half field goals.
 In the third quarter Army's passing game began to work, leading to a touchdown by William H. Wood.
 A blocked punt led to another Wood score.
 In the fourth quarter, Tiny Hewitt broke through the line for a 35-yard run, leading to the final score by quarterback George Smythe.

 The starting lineup was: Lightsey (left end), Williams (left tackle), Goldstein (left guard), Cornwall (center), Norton (right guard), Robinson (right tackle), Merrin (right end), Newton (quarterback), Middlekauff (left halfback), Case (right halfback), Jones (fullback).

 Week 2: at Georgia Tech

 The Gators contest with coach Bill Alexander's Georgia Tech Golden Tornado brought interest after the prior week's game with Army.
 In front of 12,000 at Grant Field, the Gators were up 7–0 until a rush of substitutes in the fourth quarter got Tech the tying score.
 The tie "knocked the Golden Tornado...off of its pedestal as the top team in Southern football."
 The tie excited fans and "provided more positive national for Florida football than it had ever received."

 Florida scored after a 25-yard Ark Newton interception return.
 A Newton pass to Edgar C. Jones then got the ball to Tech's 3-yard line.
 From there, Bill Middlekauff hit the line for a touchdown.

 The starting lineup was: Lightsey (left end), Williams (left tackle), Norton (left guard), Cornwall (center), Goldstein (right guard), Robinson (right tackle), Merwin (right end), Jones (quarterback), Brown (left halfback), Newton (right halfback), Middlekauff (fullback).